soniamartis/kafka/EOS.md

 - https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/

-Ea rlier kafka provided the following delivery guarantee:
-Atleast once, in order delivery per partition.
+Earlier kafka provided delivery guarantee of Atleast once, in order delivery per partition.
 As kafka is built on commodity hardware, there is a chance that something fails , leading to duplicate messages on topics

 Basic flow while sending: